 Authorization of IP-CAN and IP QoS Resources shall be required for access to the IP Multimedia Subsystem.
 The IP-CAN shall determine the need for authorization, possibly based on provisioning and/or based on requested parameters, which may be IP-CAN specific.

-Resource Reservation is initiated either by the UE or the IP-CAN depending on the bearer establishment mode selected for the IP-CAN session, see TS 23.203 [54]:
+Resource Reservation is initiated either by the UE or the IP-CAN depending on the bearer establishment mode selected for the IP-CAN session, see TS 23.203 [54] and TS 23.503 [95]:

 - Resource reservation requests initiated from the UE shall (if possible for the used IP-CAN) contain the traffic mapping information which enables the IP-CAN to correctly match the reservation request to the corresponding authorization.
-The authorization is normally 'Pulled' from the PCRF by the PCEF within the IP-CAN when the reservation request is received from the UE.
+The authorization is normally 'Pulled' from the PCRF/PCF by the PCEF within the IP-CAN when the reservation request is received from the UE.

 NOTE: When a UE combines multiple media flows onto a single IP-CAN bearer, all the traffic mapping information related to those media flows are provided in the resource reservation request.